 What is Hatha Yoga

-I began my yoga journey at the age of eight years at my school.
-Apart from Veda classes we also had Hatha Yoga asana classes every morning with our Guruji.
-Our Gur ji was a traditional teacher from a respected priest cast.
-Over the next eight years, I had lessons from him.
-His classes were strict and challenging and followed the classical Hatha Yoga tradition and syllabus.
+I began my yoga journey at the age of eight at a traditional school in India.
+Apart from Veda lessons, we also had Hatha Yoga classes every morning with our Guruji who came from a respected priest caste.
+Over the next eight years, I had in-depth lessons with him that challenged me in numerous ways.
+His classes were strict and followed the classical Hatha Yoga tradition and syllabus, covering all aspects of yoga philosophy, pranayama, yoga practice, and much more.

 Hatha in Sanskrit literally means ‘stubborn’.
-So Hatha Yoga practice means the stubborn practice of yoga, without the interference of the five senses and the mind.
-Generally, people think of Hatha Yoga only as asana practice.
-But it is the austere practice of asana, pranayama, dharana, and dhyana to achieve the sublime state of samadhi.
-In samadhi the yogi becomes free from the illusion of form, time, and space.
+Therefore, Hatha Yoga means the stubborn practice of yoga without the interference of the five senses and the mind.
+Generally, people think of Hatha Yoga only as asana (yoga poses) practice.
+But it is the austere practice of asana, pranayama, dharana, and dhyana to achieve the sublime state of Samadhi, or enlightenment.
+In Samadhi, the practitioner is free from the illusion of form, time, and space.
 Asana is just one of the six practices in this path.

 Hatha Yoga originates from Raja Yoga.
 It is the simpler version (without Yamas and Niyamas) of Raja Yoga.
-In simple words, you can say all the yoga poses and pranayama exercises can be classified as Hatha Yoga.
-So if you practice any yoga asanas or pranayama exercises you are practicing Hatha.
+To put it simply, you can say all the yoga poses and pranayama exercises can be classified as Hatha Yoga.
+So, if you practice any yoga asanas or pranayama exercises, you are practicing Hatha.

-It is interesting to know that some teachers explain Hatha as Ha (sun) + Tha (moon) yoga, because of the fact that Hatha Yoga helps to purify our solar (Pingla) and lunar (Ida) channels.
+It is also interesting to note that some teachers explain Hatha as Ha (sun) + Tha (moon) yoga, because of the fact that Hatha Yoga helps to purify our solar (Pingla) and lunar (Ida) channels.

 Six Principles of Hatha Yoga

 Hatha Yoga is the six-limb yoga (Shatanga Yoga).
-These six limbs are:
+The six limbs in Hatha Yoga are:

 1. Asana – steady comfortable state of body and mind